 Wearing your mask will help prevent the spread of germs, but the caveat is that there's no ventilation under it.
 That means heat, and with heat comes sweat.
 And because you're not taking off your mask while you're outside (especially for health care workers), the sweat just stays there- mixing in with oil, makeup, and even skin care products we have on.
 The result?
 Pimples.

 Dermatologists say we should refrain from touching our faces to avoid bacteria transfer.
 But with the pandemic thing happening, many of us have been doing this more often whenever we put on, take off, and adjust our face mask.
 I know I've been doing it - it really can't be helped.
-Minimize that bacteria by using a hand sanitizer gel like this one.
-It does prevent COVID 19 as well.
+Minimize that bacteria by using a hand sanitizer gel made with alcohol, It does prevent COVID 19 as well.

 Yes, the mask type is related to why you're having acne breakouts.
 For instance, a cloth mask is able to trap bacteria compared to other types.
 There are other factors that link maskne to the type of mask you wear, but more on this later.